tarantool/doc/doc/tooling/luajit_sysprof.rst

 ``pcall()``.
 Oppositely, the ``jit.p`` module provided with LuaJIT is not able to give any information about the host stack.

-Starting from version :doc:`2.10.0 </release/2.10.0>`, Tarantool
+Since version :doc:`2.10.0 </release/2.10.0>`, Tarantool
-has a built‑in module called ``misc.sysprof`` that implements a LuaJIT sampling profiler (which we will just call *the profiler* in this section).
-The profiler is able to capture both guest and host stacks simultaneously, along with virtual machine states, so it can show the whole picture.
+has a built‑in module called ``misc.sysprof`` that implements a LuaJIT sampling profiler (further in this section we call it *the profiler* for short).
+The profiler can capture both guest and host stacks simultaneously, along with virtual machine states, so it can show the whole picture.